 Contributors to the memorial programme will be able to place a brass memorial plaque (up to 6 x 4 inches) for 25 years on the memorial wall around the single beech tree, the highest tree in the Cotswolds.
 They will be invited to join an annual guided walk on the Common to see how our conservation work is progressing.
 The minimum contribution for the scheme is £500.

-Cleeve Common Board of Conservators will erect memorial plaques, but the donor is responsible for the costs of procuring and maintaining the plaque.
-Whilst the Board of Conservators will make every effort to ensure longevity of plaques, it cannot assume responsibility for long-term maintenance.
-The site of memorial plaques may not be decorated with flowers or other ornaments; this is not considered in keeping with the ‘wilderness’ of
+Cleeve Common Trust will erect memorial plaques, but the donor is responsible for the costs of procuring and maintaining the plaque.
+Whilst the Trust will make every effort to ensure longevity of plaques, it cannot assume responsibility for long-term maintenance.
+The site of memorial plaques may not be decorated with flowers or other ornaments; this is not considered in keeping with the ‘wilderness’ aspect of the Common.

 Memorial Programme application form (Word download)